The 12 Best ETFs to Battle a Bear Market

 Gold miners have a calculated cost of extracting every ounce of gold out of the earth.
 Every dollar above that pads their profits.
 Thus, the same pressures that push gold higher and pull it lower will have a similar effect on gold mining stocks.

-The VanEck Vectors Gold Miners ETF (GDX, $29.97) is among the best ETFs for this purpose.
-It's the largest, too, at more than $13 billion in assets.
+The VanEck Vectors Gold Miners ETF (GDX, $32.57) is among the best ETFs for this purpose.
+It's the largest, too, at nearly $13 billion in assets.

-GDX holds 47 stocks engaged in the actual extraction and selling of gold.
+GDX holds 56 stocks engaged in the actual extraction and selling of gold.
 (VanEck has a sister fund, GDXJ, that invests in the "junior" gold miners that hunt for new deposits.)
-That said, the cap-weighted nature of the fund means that the largest gold miners have an outsize say in how the fund performs.
-Newmont (NEM) makes up 12.4% of assets, while Barrick Gold (GOLD) is another 11.0%.
+That said, the cap-weighted nature of the ETF means that the largest gold miners have an outsize say in how the fund performs.
+Newmont (NEM) makes up 16% of assets, while Barrick Gold (GOLD) is another 11%.

 But why buy gold miners when you could just buy gold?
 Well, gold mining stocks sometimes move in a more exaggerated manner – as in, when gold goes up, gold miners go up by even more.
-Over the past year, for instance, BAR has climbed 23.5%, but the GDX has outpaced it with a 32.5% price gain.
+For instance, during the first quarter of 2022 while GDX shot 23% higher.
+(Just be warned: This dynamic goes both ways.)

 ProShares Short S&P500 ETF